OpenTermsArchive/contrib-versions/Wikimediafoundation/Privacy Policy.md

 We use this information to make your experience with the Wikimedia Sites safer and better, to gain a greater understanding of user preferences and their interaction with the Wikimedia Sites, and to generally improve our services.
 We will never use third-party cookies, unless we get your permission to do so.
 If you ever come across a third-party data collection tool that has not been authorized by you (such as one that may have been mistakenly placed by another user or administrator), please report it to us at privacy@wikimedia.org.

-More on Locally Stored Data
+ExpandMore on Locally Stored Data

 Locally stored data, JavaScript, and tracking pixels help us do things like: